btimby/django-tpq/README.rst

 -------------

 To implement a message queue, you must first create a model derived from the abstract ``BaseQueue`` model.
-Once done, use the `queuemigrations` management command to create the migrations for your model.
-The standard `makemigrations` is not capable of producing the custom SQL needed for triggers and supporting database objects.
+Once done, create a migration for that model, then edit the migration to add some additional database objects (tpq does this for you, but you must call it from the migration).
+Then migrate and use your queue.

 .. code:: python